ironhack-labs/unit-testing-guided-example/README.md

 Since we don't want to have to run these tests every time we make an addition or change to our solution, we can start them in a "watch" mode.
 That means that `jest` will be looking for changes in our code, and will re-run our automated tests with every change.

-To run the test-runner in "watch mode", run the `npm run test:watch` in your terminal.
+To run the test-runner in "watch mode", run the `npm run test:watch` command in your terminal.
 From now on, every time you save a file, your unit tests will be executed.

 To see the results of the unit tests being updated automatically in the browser window, you can use the VSCode extension ["Live Server"](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to open the `test-report.html` file.

 ## Iteration 4 - Passing our first tests

-To pass the first tests, open the calculator.js file and complete the `sum` function.
+To pass the first tests, open the `calculator.js` file and complete the `sum` function.

 If you simply return a sum of both arguments from the `sum` function, you should see at least the first two tests of the "Sum" suite passing.
 However, a few other tests in the test suite are failing.